ONEcampaign/DataDive_Ukraine/README.md

 ## Repository Structure and Information

 In order to reproduce the analysis, Python (>=3.10) is needed.
+Other required packages are listed in `requirements.txt`.
 Additionally, bilateral trade data is too large to be stored in this repository and needs to be manually downloaded from [BACI](http://www.cepii.fr/cepii/en/bdd_modele/presentation.asp?id=37).

-The repository includes the following subfolders:
+The repository includes the following sub-folders:
 - `output`: contains clean and formatted csv filed that are used to create the visualizations.
 - `raw_data`: contains raw data used for the analysis and metadata including product and country codes.
 Manually downloaded files are added to this folder.